panzerdp/dmitripavlutin.com/content/posts/103-timeout-fetch-request/index.md

 type: post
 ---

-When developing an application that uses the network, the first rule to remember is *don't rely on the network*.
+The first rule to remember when working with the network is *don't rely on the network*.

-The network is unreliable because an HTTP request or response can fail for many reasons:
+The network is unreliable because an HTTP request or response can fail:

 * The user is offline
 * DNS lookup failed